ermoter/CP386_A4/README.md

 CP386_A4 - Operating Systems Assignment 4

 ## Motivation
-The motivation of this assignment was to gain more practical experience working with operating system concepts such as threads and file io.
+The motivation of this assignment was to gain more practical experience working with operating system concepts such as threads and file io, and to implement bankers algorithm.

 ## Installation
 1. Download repository